spectrum-health-systems/myavatool-web-service/doc/man/manual-using-maws.md

 ## EXAMPLES

 * The `InptAdmitDate-VerifyPreAdmitDate` request verifies that a clients pre-admission date is the same as the system date.
-The request *action* is `InptAdmitDate`, and the request *command* `VerifyPreAdmitDate`.
+The request **action** is `InptAdmitDate`, and the request **command** is `VerifyPreAdmitDate`.

 * The `SubPolicyNumber-TrimWhitespace` removes leading/trailing whitespace from a subscriber policy number.
-The request *action* is `SubPolicyNumber`, and the request *command* `TrimWhitespace`.
+The request **action** is `SubPolicyNumber`, and the request **command** is `TrimWhitespace`.

 ### Actions are classes
-Each `mawsRequest` action has a *class* with the same name.
+Each `mawsRequest` action has a corresponding sourcecode class with the same name.

-For example, any `mawsRequest` concerning Inpatient Admission Dates ("InptAdmitDate") will be handled by the *InptAdmitDate.cs* class.
+For example, any `InptAdmitDate` actions will be handled by the *InptAdmitDate.cs* class.

 ### Commands are methods
-Each *action class* contain *methods* that mirror the `mawsRequest` *commands*.
-For example, the following `mawsRequest`:

-"InptAdmitDate-VerifyPreAdmitDate"
+Each `mawsRequest` command has a corresponding method with the same name.
+This method can be found in the action's class sourcecode.

-Would be carried out by the "VerifyPreAdmitDate()" method in the "InptAdmitDate.cs" class.
+For example, the `VerifyPreAdmitDate` **command** of the `InptAdmitDate` **action** would be processed by the *VerifyPreAdmitDate()* method in the *InptAdmitDate.cs* class.

+# HOW TO MAKE A MAWS REQUEST
+To perform an `mawsRequest`, you'll need to create a ScriptLink event in myAvatar that passes the request and an *OptionObject2* to MAWS.
+For more information about creating ScriptLink events, please see the MAWS [manual](manual-scriptlink-events).

+# MAWS REQUEST RESULTS
- then do one of the following:
+A `mawsRequest` will result in one of the following:

 1. Prompt the user to make a change within myAvatar
 2. Warn the user about something
 3. Optionally return modified data to myAvatar

-### How a MAWS request relates to myAvatar
-To perform an `mawsRequest`, you'll need to create a ScriptLink event in myAvatar that passes both an "action" and an *OptionObject2* to MAWS.
-For more information about creating ScriptLink events, please see the MAWS [manual](manual-scriptlink-events).

-# ACTIONS AND COMMANDS

-Here are some examples of a `mawsRequest`:
-* Verify that a clients pre-admission date is the same as the system date (`InptAdmitDate-VerifyPreAdmitDate`).
-* Remove leading/trailing whitespace from a subscriber policy number (`SubPolicyNumber-TrimWhitespace`)

-## Actions are classes

 # VALID MAWS REQUESTS
 These are the valid `mawsRequest` that MAWS can do.